suprotkin/django-admin-select-filters/README.md

 django-admin-select-filters
 ===========================

-Pure JavaScript selectbox filters for Django admin change list
+JavaScript/jQuery selectbox filters for Django admin change list.

+To use it add this file to ModelAdmin.Media.js.